miguelgrinberg/Flask-SocketIO/docs/getting_started.rst

     if __name__ == '__main__':
         socketio.run(app)

-The ``init_app()`` style of initialization is also supported.
+The ``init_app()`` style of initialization is also supported. ``init_app()`` works for a bare SocketIO, passing arguments to it may cause additional problems.
 To start the web server simply execute your script.
 Note the way the web server is started.
 The ``socketio.run()`` function encapsulates the start up of the web server and replaces the ``app.run()`` standard Flask development server start up.
 When the application is in debug mode the Werkzeug development server is still used and configured properly inside ``socketio.run()``.
 In production mode the eventlet web server is used if available, else the gevent web server is used.
 If eventlet and gevent are not installed, the Werkzeug development web server is used.

 The ``flask run`` command introduced in Flask 0.11 can be used to start a Flask-SocketIO development server based on Werkzeug, but this method of starting